-Not only do they have the Quidco app which allows you to get great deals on your mobile but they also have Click Snap – which allows you to take up deals on grocery shopping, either direct on line or at the store, where you have to upload your receipt afterwards to take advantage of the saving.
+Not only do they have the Quidco app which allows you to get great deals on your mobile but they also have Click Snap – which allows you to take up deals on grocery shopping, either direct online or at the store, where you have to upload your receipt afterwards to take advantage of the saving.

 To benefit from Quidco you obviously have to adjust your shopping to buy what’s on offer – so is that really an economy?
-Then there’s potential savings at Costco Wholesalers where we took out a membership back in May.
+Then there are potential savings at Costco Wholesalers where we took out a membership back in May.
 I know I should be comparing the cost per item against the supermarket item cost to see if I’m really making a saving.
 At the moment, I’m assuming I am on the basis that we’re buying in bulk.

 I’m guessing that, if I want to save on our grocery shopping this year, I am going to have to sit down and create a practical, sustainable budget.

 One of my hobbies is entering competitions and I have had quite a bit of luck.
 I only enter for prizes that we really need as a family.
-You won’t find me entering competitions for prams now the children don’t need one and then selling it on Ebay.
+You won’t find me entering competitions for prams now the children don’t need one and then selling it on eBay.
 I am aware some compers do this but it feels dishonest to me and unfair on someone who might really need that particular prize.

 The things I win, such as vouchers, food and clothes, are our family treats and I see it as my way of contributing to the family finances whilst I am a stay at home mum.
 There is, of course, no guarantee of a win but it adds a fun element to our finances.

 If you fancy giving comping a go, a good place to start is www.theprizefinder.com which is completely free and provides a comprehensive list of all kinds of competition which you can sort through according to the date they close, the date they were added to the site or the type of prize you are looking for.